catgoose/nvim/README.md

 I have curated this neovim config for about two years now.
 I use it for Angular, NestJS, and now Vue.

-If you have any questions about how something works, don't hesitate to open an issue or send me a message!

 ## Screenshot

 ### Heirline